astrada/google-drive-ocamlfuse/README.md

 ### FUSE filesystem for Google Drive

-`google-drive-ocamlfuse` is a FUSE-based file system backed by Google Drive, written in OCaml.
+`google-drive-ocamlfuse` is a FUSE-based file system for Google Drive, written in OCaml.
 It lets you mount your Google Drive on Linux.
 The project is hosted on [GitHub](https://github.com/astrada/google-drive-ocamlfuse/), where you can find the latest development version.
 Project documentation is hosted [here](https://github.com/astrada/google-drive-ocamlfuse/wiki).
 There are Ubuntu packages in this [PPA](https://launchpad.net/~alessandro-strada/+archive/ubuntu/ppa).